collj27/NuminaChallenge/README.md

 ### Troubleshoot AWS S3 Download

 I attempted to fetch the csv file from s3 using boto3.
-I received some permissions errors and opted to read the file from my local filesystem rather than wasting too much time wrestling with it.
+I received some permission errors and opted to read the file from my local filesystem rather than wasting too much time wrestling with it.

 ### Troublshoot Docker Container